Quant1766/Online_Bank/README.md

 | /api/transfers/account/[account_id] | GET    | Get all transfers for single account with account id       |

 ### Concepts
 This application only accepts transactions between two accounts that exist in the Accounts table.
 Application doesn't have the Scheme implemented or batch job to transfer money to the scheme.

-There is no authentication either!
+Basic authentication concept is implemented and user password hashing and authentication but not implemented at routes (only root route uses basic authentication)
 Bank takes 1 % fee for all transactions from the sender.
 So if sender (account 1) sends 10 € to account 2, bank takes 1 % of 10 € from the transfer amount and the account 2 only gets 9.9 € and the bank gets 0.1 €.
 Bank fee is defined as a global variable.
 You first must make two accounts and third account is the bank itself (account id 3)!
 You can change this bank id from the global variable.
 Minimum transfer amount is 1 €
 This application doesn't have currency implemented.
 Funds are just floats.

 ### Functionalities